Purva-6125/MULTITHREADED-CHAT-APPLICATION/README.md

 Try-catch blocks ensure that network failures do not crash the application.
 The server cleans up inactive connections to prevent resource leakage.

+This Java-based chat application showcases real-time communication using multi-threading and networking.
+By leveraging Java's built-in libraries, it creates a simple yet effective messaging system.
+With further enhancements, it can evolve into a full-fledged chat application with added security and usability features.

 **OUTPUT OF THE TASK** :

 ![Image](https://github.com/user-attachments/assets/a59ef839-d3b1-442f-80e2-9a071a25f938)